Cray-HPE/docs-csm/operations/configure_cray_cli.md

    ```

    Now the `cray` CLI is operational on all nodes where success was reported.
 If a node was
-   unsuccessful with initialization there will be an error reported and see the troubleshooting
+   unsuccessful with initialization, there will be an error reported.
+See the troubleshooting
    section for additional information.

 1. Remove the temporary user after the install is complete.